-This report has been prepared in accordance with the requirements of the Directive to banks for the calculation of the capital requirements and large exposures of banks of 2006 and 2007 ('the Directive') issued by the Central Bank of Cyprus ('CBC').
-The Directive implements the European Union's Capital Requirements Directive ('CRD')^a.
+This report has been prepared in accordance with Paragraph 70 of Unit A of the Directive to banks for the calculation of the capital requirements and large exposures of banks of 2006 and 2007 ('the Directive') issued by the Central Bank of Cyprus ('CBC').
+The Directive implements the European Union's Capital Requirements Directive ('CRD').